tolbrino/can/README.md

 #### Create a virtual CAN network interface called 'vcan0'
     $ sudo ip link add dev vcan0 type vcan

+#### Set the bitrate of the CAN network interface
+This must be done prior to bringing the interface up.

+    $ sudo ip link set vcan0 type can bitrate 125000

 #### Activate a virtual CAN network interface called 'vcan0'
     $ sudo ifconfig vcan0 up